Ageing | Disability | Home & Community

 |CHCDIS007||Facilitate the empowerment of people with disability|

 Duration of this course is purely depending upon the delivery mode of the course and the experience & skills of the student.
-At Star Community College, this course will be delivered in 30-weeks (3 day per week, Wednesday, Thursday, Friday).
+At Star Community College, Certificate III in Individual Support (Aged Care, Disability) course will be delivered in 30-weeks (3 day per week, Wednesday, Thursday, Friday).
 Students can finish this course upto one year time frame comprising of face to face learning, self study assessments and 120 hrs work placement.

 As this is a nationally recognised qualification, you will be required to successfully complete all units to a standard to ensure that you are job ready.
 Each unit contains assessments which include: Note: You must be deemed competent with each unit in order to receive your qualification.